harrisonm23-byte/Python_Training_Sets/README.md

 2. For the remaining positions:

    - If a number: Sum the digits of the product of the ID's numeric values, and add this number to the target digit.
    - If a letter: Map the letter's position (A-Z) to a corresponding numerical value between 1-26.
-       - Add the product of the ID’s numeric values to the target letter, and re-assign to a new letter.
-If
+Add the product of the ID’s numeric values to the target letter, and re-assign to a new letter.

 ```python